What is Counseling?

 Maryland's colleges and universities have tailored their programs to help address the substance abuse problems facing the wider economy.
 They do so by crafting degree programs that help best prepare students to be top-tier counseling professionals.
 The curriculum features internships that please the Maryland licensing board, and they focus on key points that may be on the profession examination.
 After all, if a degree program has a high rate of licensed professionals, it is more likely to attract more students to that program.

-Online Associate Degree in Counseling (AS or AA)
+Online Associate (AS or AA)

 An Associate of Science in Counseling degree is not enough to qualify for state licensure as an independent counselor.
 However, Maryland does provide licenses for addiction counselors who have an associate counseling degree.
 This licensure level is a great option for those who have a two-year degree and a passion for helping Maryland fight the opioid epidemic or the scourge of alcoholism and its detrimental impact on public health.
 There are other advantages, as well.